-Course Objectives: This course will meet the following objectives:
+Course Objectives: This course will introduce students to

-- Introduction to need for computers in statistics - Tools to sample from a simple low dimensional population distribution to very high dimensional complex population distribution - Methods to reduce variance in estimation - Monte carlo methods for estimation and inference in high dimensional scenarios
+- Need for computers in statistics. - Tools to sample from a simple low dimensional population distribution to very high dimensional complex population distribution. - Methods to reduce variance in estimation. - Monte Carlo methods for estimation and inference in high dimensional scenarios.